29asangoi/Anish_BlueStampPortfolio/index.md

         }
       </td>
       <td>
-        Moves the robot to the right by running Motor B forward while stopping Motor A.
+        Moves the robot right by activating Motor B forward and keeping Motor A off.
       </td>
     </tr>
   </tbody>